bitcart/bitcart-docs/bitcart-basics/walkthrough.md

 ## Stores

-You can create unlimited amount of stores in BitcartCC.
+You can create unlimited amount of stores in Bitcart.

 Each store can contain any amount of products and associated invoices.
 Store is a base entrypoint for anything related to checkout.

 Store may have multiple wallets connected.
 That way, connecting different wallets with different base currencies, you can achieve multicurrency checkout.

 Selecting multiple wallets of the same currency is **NOT** recommended.
-On invoice creation, BitcartCC will pick the first wallet of that currency, returned by database(they might be returned in any order).
+On invoice creation, Bitcart will pick the first wallet of that currency, returned by database(they might be returned in any order).

 ![Stores page](../.gitbook/assets/admin\_stores.png)